 The group’s main facilitator, Jessi Rasnick, says that many expectant and new moms deal with perinatal mood disorder, which manifests as anxiety, depression, guilt, and rage.
 This experience can be extremely isolating because it feels like no one understands.
 “Even if they have a strong support system of family and friends,” Jessi explains, “most women still feel alone and misunderstood when struggling with perinatal issues.”
-The main point of the support group is to lift that burden of loneliness by giving moms a space to share with others who have experienced or are currently experiencing similar feelings.
+The main point of the support group is to lift that burden of loneliness by giving moms a space to share with others who have experienced or are currently dealing with similar feelings.

-Along with Jessi, Sara Reed and Kristina Dulaney will serve as co-facilitators.
+Along with Jessi, Sara Reed and Kristina Dulaney serve as co-facilitators.
 All three were trained by the Bloom Foundation to lead peer-to-peer support groups.
 Kristina is also one of the co-founders of APMHA, which is a branch of Postpartum Support International – Tennessee.

 Contact Jessi at 423-491-5076 for more information about the support group or other APMHA resources.
 Stay updated on your Library’s programs and services by calling 423-434-4450, visiting www.jcpl.org, and following Johnson City Public Library on Facebook and Instagram.